Zoë Foster Blake

 I think it is good to have goals and so on, and I guess there are those that say if you want something you have to go out and get it, but I really believe that most of the things that have happened in my life have been luck, timing, or a total “get on with life” moment.
 Do your best work, put it out there, and then move on.

 What you think about you bring about.
-It's so funny the stuff that I really focused on and was upset, nervous and anxious about was the shit that wasn't working, it didn't work, and it continued to not work until I sort of let it go.
+It's funny, the things that I was upset, nervous and anxious about were things that weren’t working, or didn’t work, and continued not to work until I sort of let it go.

 I never worried about my career, never-ever-ever.
 I didn't even know what I wanted to do, I just went to uni because I liked writing and thought maybe I’ll just go in that direction.
 There has always been the sense that it will work out, and that is the thing that has gone really well.